To help you plan your next local adventure, we’ve put together a list of the 15 best places to visit in September in the

 Things You Can’t Miss: The Great American Ball Park, Smale Riverfront Park, Cincinnati Art Museum

 What to Eat: Mazunte Taqueria, The Canteen Taphouse and Tavern, Downstairs at Eric’s

 Where to Stay: Hotel Covington Cincinnati Riverfront, Graduate Cincinnati, Hilton Cincinnati Netherland Plaza

 Weather Avg: 78° / 58° F

 September and May are the two best months to visit Cincinnati.
 The weather is perfect for being outside.
-Plus, there are plenty of fun festivals and events happening in September.
+Plus, there are plenty of fun festivals and events happening in September as seen below.

 September Events: P&G Riverfest, Rubber Duck Regatta, Zinzinnati Oktoberfest, Chicken Dance, Running of the Wieners, Midpoint Music Festival